themeldingwars/FauFau/README.md

 This library was created for educational purposes only and should not be used by anyone.

-**This repository is using submodules**

-In order to properly clone it use this:
+**This repository is using submodules, so in order to properly clone it use this**
 ```
 git clone --recurse-submodules git://github.com/themeldingwars/FauFau.git
 ```

-... if you already cloned it or are using an older version than 2.13 of git, use this to grab the needed submodules:
+... if you already cloned the repo or are using an older version than 2.13 of git, use this to grab the needed submodules:

 ```
 git clone git://github.com/themeldingwars/FauFau.git